 Since difficulty with paying attention is widely associated with ADHD, that tends to be the first thing parents, teachers and clinicians suspect.
 But there are numerous other possibilities that may be the core issue when it comes to attention and focus problems.
 Sensory Processing Disorders (SPD), Auditory Processing issues, even autistic-like behaviors and other disorders are often misdiagnosed as ADHD.
 In a recent article written by The Child Mind Institute, entitled “Not all Problems are ADHD,” it discusses multiple causes of attention issues.
 To avoid misdiagnosis, other possibilities (which are not always obvious), must not be overlooked.

-As I began seeing more of these attention-type issues with my students, I realized that each child displayed a different type of attention issue, and these were mainstream children who did not have a diagnosis of ADHD or another attention disorder.
+As more of these attention-type issues come up, I realized that each child displays a different type of attention issue, and these are mainstream children who did not have a diagnosis of ADHD or another attention disorder.
 Some were more severe than others, but the key was not only to determine what type of attention issue they had, but the right intervention to help improve their attention, focus and behavior in the classroom.
-That’s when I came up with three categories for attention where most of my students fall under.
-These categories or “types of attention” generally help me know and understand how to help them progress in their learning development.
+That’s when I came up with three categories for attention where most students fall under.
+These categories or “types of attention” generally help you understand how to help them progress in their learning development.
 If your child struggles with attention and focus, they may fall into one of these three categories.

 3 Types of Attention Behaviors

-If you have been around a number of children in a school-like setting, you will notice many different levels of attention and behavior in the group.
+If you have been around a number of children in a school-like setting, you may notice many different levels of attention and behavior in the group.
 You will also become aware that the ability to attend and focus can be different for every child that battles attention issues.
-Through years of observing and time with hundreds of children, we want to help identify where your child or student may be struggling.
-These three categories may give you a better idea of where their challenges lie.
+To help identify where your child or student may be struggling, these three categories may give you a better idea of where their challenges lie.